nutanix/karbon-platform-services/README.md

 The [cli](cli) folder contains information on how to leverage the xi-iot cli to create different entities such as applications, data pipelines, datasources, and more.
 There are also example YAML files you can use to get familiar with the xi-iot cli.

+## Cloud Connectors

+The [cloud connectors](cloud_connectors) folder contains informations about how to set up cloud profiles such as AWS.

+## Functions

+The [functions](functions) folder will provide information about how to create and leverage functions.
+There are example functions present which you can use directly in Xi IoT.

+## How To

+The [how to](how_to) folder will take you through a few labs and help you better understand how to use Xi IoT.
+You will gain experience creating sample apps and using the AI Inference service.

+## Projects

+The [projects](projects) folder will show you how to create projects in Xi IoT and manage your Apps and Data.

+## Services

+The [services](services) folder contains information about how to leverage services packaged in Xi IoT such as Kafka and Ingress.

+## Workshops

+The [workshops](workshops) folder contains Nutanix workshops that will help you better understand how to use Xi IoT.